Baron Batch: Professional career

-Batch was drafted in the seventh round, 232nd overall, of the 2011 NFL draft by the Pittsburgh Steelers.
+Batch was selected in the seventh round, 232nd overall, of the 2011 NFL draft by the Pittsburgh Steelers.
 He was figured to be in competition to replace Mewelde Moore as the third-down back, given his receiving and blocking experience in Mike Leach's Air Raid offense at Texas Tech.
 However, Batch tore his ACL during a training camp practice on August 11, 2011 and was out for the season.
 He was officially placed on injured reserve on August 28.

 On Thursday October 11, 2012 Baron ran for 22 yards on 10 attempts against the Tennessee Titans.
 This was his first game with more than 5 rushing attempts in the NFL.
 He was released by the Pittsburgh Steelers on November 20, 2012 in order to make a necessary roster move, but picked back up to be on the practice squad the next day, November 21, 2012.
 A week later, he was re-signed to the 53-man roster.

 On August 25, 2013, he was cut by the Steelers and retired from professional football.